 All college administered student loan and grant disbursements are made by either direct deposit into a bank account or by check.
 Students can sign up for direct deposit electronically on MyMAC or by completing a paper request at the Business Office.

-Payments are usually made during the sixth week of each semester.
-Federal College Work Study students are paid the 30th of each month.
+- Greetings

 - Contact Info

 - Academic Calendar

 - About Mineral Area College

 - Admissions & Records

 - Support Services

 - Tuition, Financial Assistance

 - Academic & General College Policies

-- Arts & Sciences Division
+- Arts & Sciences

+Division

 - Career & Technical Ed.
-Division

 - Course Descriptions

-- Administration, Faculty
+- Administration, Faculty - Appendix

-- Appendix